Security & Compliance

 • Regulatory oversight

-Select Star has completed SOC 2 Type II audit in Security, Confidentiality, and Availability criteria since May 2021.
+SOC 2 has more than 200 of these requirements and mandates long-term policy and procedures to better secure customer information through tightened internal control.
 SOC 2 Type II audit requires all the controls and systems are effective over a designated period of time, and hence the SOC 2 Type II audit report provides a guarantee that there are organizational practices already running in place to safeguard the privacy and security of all customer information.

 SOC 2 Type II audit report, 3rd party pentest report, and summary of technical and organizational security measures for Select Star are all available upon request under MNDA.